kilianyp/covid-19-measures-datalake/README.md

 # covid-19-measures-datalake
-Repository containing information when and where which measurment was implemented.
+Repository containing information when and where which measurement was implemented.

 Copied from https://github.com/CSSEGISandData/COVID-19